elenajp/twitter_bot/README.md

 💠 Create an account on https://apps.twitter.com/ and you can either use your current Twitter account for the bot or create a new account.

-💠 Remember to store your tokens in a secure place or you will have to create new ones.

 ---